Storage Engine

 When data is deleted:

-- The existing row versions are located
+- The existing row is located

 - The operation is recorded in the WAL (if enabled)